eslint/rfcs/designs/2024-ignore-file-directive/README.md

 ## Help Needed

-I am unable to implement this in the code itself.
+I am unable to implement this in the code myself.

 ## Frequently Asked Questions